 We’ve been busy working on the back side of the future homestead’s manufactured home.
 By the time we’re done with this It may as well be requalified as a site built home.
 At any rate, last weekend we removed the back window of the living room and replaced it with a sliding glass door.
 While we […]

-How to use Mr. Heater Big Buddy with a 20 pound propane tank In the video below, I show you the first time I started up and used my Mr. Heater Big Buddy propane space heater.
-I opted for using the 20 pound tank connected by a hose and propane filter.
-This seems like a […]
+How to use Mr. Heater Big Buddy with a 20-pound propane tank In the video below, I show you the first time I started up and used my Mr. Heater Big Buddy propane space heater.
+I opted for using the 20-pound tank connected by a hose and propane filter.
+This seems like a better setup […]